Satariel (band)

-Satariel is a death metal band from Sweden founded in 1993 in Boden.
+Satariel is a Swedish death metal band founded in 1993 in Boden.

 History

-Satariel recorded its first demo in 1994; titled Thy Heavens' Fall, which consisted of traditional black metal sounds.
+Satariel recorded the demo Thy Heavens' Fall in 1994, consisting of traditional black metal.
 The band released their debut album, Lady Lust Lilith, in 1998 on Pulverised Records.
-Over its first four albums up to 2007, the band increasingly mixed melodic death metal with black metal and technical death metal, sometimes drawing comparisons to Opeth and Insomnium.
-After a seven-year hiatus, Satariel released three-song EP White Ink: Chapter 1 in 2014.
+Over its first four albums up to 2007, the band mixed melodic death metal with black metal and technical death metal, sometimes drawing comparisons to Opeth and Insomnium.
+After a seven-year hiatus, Satariel released the three-song EP White Ink: Chapter 1 in 2014.